PrabodhGyawali/Distraction-Blocker/Notes.md

 # Add the scripts back and test if youtube is blocked

-# TOFIX: Fix error with Cors requirements for API-requests
+# TOFIX: Make Content.js load consistently

 Go to -> `document.querySelector("#contents")`
 -  Add attribute: 'visibility: hidden'